Accountability for Pornography Use – Does it Help?

 - Look for a person (or group of people) you feel comfortable talking to, and that you find trustworthy.
 While there is always a risk in sharing vulnerably with others, pay attention to how you feel when you talk to them and whether you feel your confidence will be respected.

-- Look for someone that can be “curious” about your struggles with you.
+- Look for someone who can be “curious” about your struggles with you.
 Instead of just receiving advice, having someone to explore this with you can really help.

-- Look for someone that might understand the struggle you are facing.
-While this is not absolutely necessary, having a person that can understand what you are going through can often result in you feeling less alone.
+- Look for someone who might understand the struggle you are facing.
+While this is not absolutely necessary, having a person who can understand what you are going through can often result in you feeling less alone.

 - Look for someone that can see the best in you.
 This is not an easy journey but having someone point out even small gains can be tremendously healing.